Marc-07/Marc-07/README.md

 ### 👋 Hi there!
 I'm María ✨
-A Computer Science graduate and Software Development student from Colombia 🇨🇴
+I'm Software Development student from Colombia!
-I'm passionate about creative coding and encouraging other girls to explore the tech world 💻

 ---